jacobyanmife/listcountry/README.md

 - little understanding on packages used; i made use of stackoverflow documentation to resolve Along with assistance from friends and colleagues.
 - the faster I resolve the better I get used to the system.

-# description of features
-I would have love to add navigator work more with implementing more feature like the language which is Is really giving me tough time with all my attempts and also will love to understand better how to resolve Complex API so I can implement then well.
+- the international language package was really giving me tough time with all my attempts
+-  I will love to understand better how to resolveComplex API so I can implement them well.

+# description of features will like to add
+- I would have love to add navigator
+- links to web for better viewing of county info

 # link to my APK
+Kk
+# link to Appetizer
+H